punit-mobi/RBAC-project/README.md

 # RBAC-project
-this is demo project (Role Based Access Controll) for learning purpose
+this is demo project (Role Based Access Control) for learning purpose